kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 Validate this enhancement meets the needs of developers:

-- An developer not directly involved in this enhancement successfully converts a 1st party controller (one in github.com/kubernetes/kubernetes) to us this enhancement.
+- An developer not directly involved in this enhancement successfully converts a 1st party controller (one in github.com/kubernetes/kubernetes) to use this enhancement.
 - A representative group of the developer community is made aware of this proposed enhancement, is given early access to it via a fork of